to the 2010 page on this topic

 Contact the author and send an email if you would like to respond.
 I will not print your name or email address unless you give permission to do so.

-© NOTICE 2006, Dr. Marvin Bartel, Ed.D.
+© 2006, 2016 Marvin Bartel, Ed.D.
+You may make one personal copy.
 If you wish to copy or publish any part of this electronically or otherwise, you must get permission to do so.
 Contact the author